teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 ```

 The cube prefab material uses the shader above and has the option 'Enable GPU Instancing' ticked.
 The scene is composed only by objects using this same material.
-As result you can see that we have only one draw for the whole scene below.
+As result, you can see that we have only one draw call for the whole scene below.

 ![Basic Example]({{site.baseurl}}/_drafts/BasicExample.JPG)